 How much does it cost to power a refrigerator?

-When you get your monthly electric bill, you only get to see the total amount you’re charged, not how much each appliance contributes to your final bill.
-Based on an average running wattage of 167 W for refrigerators (amounting to 1,463 kWh/year), and using state average electricity rates, here’s how the cost to run a refrigerator pans out over the course of a month and a year:
+When you get your monthly electric bill, you only see the total amount you’re charged, not how much each appliance contributes to your final bill.
+Based on an average running wattage of 167 W for refrigerators (amounting to 1,463 kWh/year) and using state average electricity rates, here’s how the cost to run a refrigerator pans out over the course of a month and a year: